Get Help Today: 844-288-4672

 All around you, you hear the words “true love” and “soul mate” thrown around.
 There’s a common belief that you can only be truly happy if you find the right person to complete you, that love is a powerful drug you can’t escape.
-But is an intense, all-consuming relationship truly love or is it something else?
+But is an intense, all-consuming or toxic relationship truly love or is it something else?
 You may have heard the word codependency but don’t know what it means.
 How can you tell if your relationship is healthy or you’ve got what is sometimes called love addiction?

 Stages of Love Addiction